Skip links

 Lesson 1: Faith in MFA should not be absolute

 As I noted in my original commentary, most security-conscious organizations are already using MFA broadly.
 But as this example shows, MFA and other preventative identity protection measures are not infallible.
 In addition to this situation, where a policy compliance breakdown occurred, there are many other examples of MFA being successfully defeated through social engineering, SIM swapping, and other methods.
 This doesn’t diminish the value of MFA.
-But it does reinforce the importance of combining preventative measures like MFA with identity threat detection and response (ITDR) capabilities that can spot anomalous activity by authenticated identities.
+But it does reinforce the importance of combining preventative measures like MFA with identity threat detection and response (Reveal Security) capabilities that can spot anomalous activity by authenticated identities.
 This would have allowed Microsoft to detect that their test accounts were being used in abnormal ways much sooner.

 Lesson 2: Privileged access management (PAM) needs a safety net

 The threat actors’ exploitation of OAuth applications illustrates how my point about MFA applies equally to PAM.
 Like MFA, privilege management is another essential best practice.
 It’s also something that Microsoft is undoubtedly very good at.
 The problem is that defenders need to be perfect, while threat actors only need to succeed once to cause severe business impact.
-So, just as ITDR based on behavioral analytics would have detected abnormal activity originating from trusted identities, it would have also provided the best opportunity to detect anomalistic use of the OAuth applications themselves sooner.
+So, just as Reveal Security based on behavioral analytics would have detected abnormal activity originating from trusted identities, it would have also provided the best opportunity to detect anomalistic use of the OAuth applications themselves sooner.

 Lesson 3: Ignore legacy applications and shadow APIs at your own peril